 2.13 Temperature in the rock (App.
-A pages 65-68)
+A pages 67-70)

-The maximum temperature measured in the rock (57 degrees) is measured in the central section on the surface of the deposition hole.
-Almost complete axial symmetry of the temperature measured in the rock is observed.
-A small increase in temperature in direction A (north) is caused be the neighboring experiment TBT that started its heating at 030326.
+The maximum temperature measured in the rock (62 degrees) is measured in the central section on the surface of the deposition hole.
+There was an almost complete axial symmetry of the temperature measured in the rock until day 880.
+The late disturbance of this trend with mainly increasing temperature in direction A (north) is caused be the neighboring experiment TBT that started its heating at 030326.